-- 60.1 The Committee shall take out fidelity guarantee insurance to cover all Office Bearers and employees who receive or are responsible for the Association's money, or, these office bearers and employees must be covered by a bond as set out in Schedule 4 of the Industrial and Provident Societies Act 1965, or a guarantee under which they promise to account for and repay money due to the Association accurately. - 60.2 The Committee shall have the power to purchase and maintain indemnity insurance for, or for the benefit of, persons who are, or were at any time, Committee Members, officers or employees of the Association.
-A Committee Member may form part of a quorum and vote at a meeting where such insurance is under consideration notwithstanding the terms of Rules 38.1 and 38.2. - 61 Office Bearers and employees will not be responsible for the Association's loss while they are carrying out their duties unless there has been gross negligence or dishonesty.
+- The Committee shall take out fidelity guarantee insurance to cover all Office Bearers and employees who receive or are responsible for the Association's money, or, these office bearers and employees must be covered by a bond as set out in Schedule 1 of the Co-operative and Community Benefit Societies Act 2014, or a guarantee under which they promise to account for and repay money due to the Association accurately. - The Committee shall have the power to purchase and maintain indemnity insurance for, or for the benefit of, persons who are, or were at any time, Committee Members, officers or employees of the Association.
+A Committee Member may form part of a quorum and vote at a meeting where such insurance is under consideration notwithstanding the terms of Rules 38.1 and 38.2. - Office Bearers and employees will not be responsible for the Association's loss while they are carrying out their duties unless there has been gross negligence or dishonesty.
 If an Office Bearer or employee is dishonest, the Association will try to recover any loss that it has suffered and may alert the police or other relevant authority.